 Keep in mind that you don’t need to set up every Project tool.
 You can create a Project to just run a single tool, like Site Audit or Position Tracking.
 Once a Project is created, you can return to it in the Project dashboard and set up a new tool at any given time.

 You may see a discrepancy between the numbers shown in the preview metric on the Project dashboard and in the Project tool’s interface.
 This is because the widgets in the dashboard do not reflect any filters that are applied within a tool, while the metrics in a tool (such as visibility % in Position Tracking or Organic Sessions in Organic Traffic Insights) are influenced by filters applied within the tool.

 To quickly check your project limits, hit the “Limits” button and you’ll see how many limits you have remaining.

-If you want to delete a project, share a project, or change the name of a project, use the buttons to the right of the project in your dashboard.
+To delete a Project, share a Project, or change the name of a Project, use the settings gear button to the right of the Project name in your dashboard.
 If a Project has been shared with you, you can “leave” the Project from here as well.

-PLEASE NOTE: If you delete a project, you are deleting all of the tools set up in the Project.
-For example, if you try to delete a Site Audit project, you will be deleting the entire project, including any other tools you have enabled for this project.
-Projects cannot be recovered once deleted so please be careful with using this option.
+DELETING PROJECTS: When you delete a project, you are deleting all of the tools set up in the Project.
+For example, if you want to delete a Site Audit campaign, you will also be deleting the Position Tracking campaign, Social Media Tracker, Backlinks Audit, etc of that are in the same project.
+Projects cannot be recovered once deleted so please be careful when deleting a project.